kayodeolusanya/EliteTale-Hotel/README.md

 to deal with.

 I was employed as a Data
-Scientist to explore the data and provide some insights and recommendations?
+Analyst to explore the data and provide some insights and recommendations?